 #12 Don’t Starve Together

-Overcooked is a cooking simulator type video game.
+Overcooked is a cooking simulator with a stressful twist.
 Developed by Ghost Town Games, players take on the role of a chef who must prepare a variety of meals within the time limit.
 However, the game is filled with obstacles and hazards forcing players to quickly work together in order to send the orders out.
 This is a wacky game to play with friends, but it might be a little intense for players with anxiety.
 You’ll need to work on communication with your partners to ensure that the right dishes are sent out on time and prepared correctly.

 #10 LittleBigPlanet 3

-Currently the last installment to the LittleBigPlanet main series, LittleBigPlanet 3 offers gamers a new puzzle-platformer to enjoy with a friend.
+The latest installment to the LittleBigPlanet main series, LittleBigPlanet 3 offers gamers a new puzzle-platformer to enjoy with a friend.
 Overall, the game follows the same gameplay mechanics as the past two main entries of the series.
-The third installment to the series brings in three additional characters which offers their own unique abilities and that will come to play in solving certain puzzles through the campaign.
-Luckily, if you complete the game, the development team has allowed user created levels to be uploaded to go through.
+The third installment brings in three additional characters who offer their own unique abilities that will come to play in solving certain puzzles throughout the campaign.
+Luckily, if you complete the game, the development team has allowed user-created levels to be uploaded.
 Likewise, players are able to craft their own levels and upload them for other gamers to enjoy.

-Helldivers is set within the future, a specialized combat unit known as the Helldivers are a team sent out to retrieve technology, fight off enemy alien species, along with conducting any other activity that the government feels is important to mankind freedom.
-While the game does feature a single player campaign, the development team focused on making a more enjoyable multiplayer aspect feature.
-Combat is chaotic as friendly fire does play a factor which will mean players will have to carefully plan out their every move and combat strategy.
+Helldivers is set far in the future.
+A specialized combat unit known as the Helldivers are sent out to retrieve technology, fight off enemy alien species, and take on any other activity that the government feels is important to mankind’s freedom.
+While the game does feature a single player campaign, the development team focused on making a more enjoyable multiplayer aspect.
+Combat is chaotic and does include friendly fire, meaning that players will have to carefully plan out every move to avoid battering their buddies.

 #8 Enter The Gungeon